Old Town Bangkok Walking Tour:

 Before Bangkok was established, the Choa Praya River Once had a drastic horseshoe bend the curved to the West around some olive groves.
 The area inside the horse was settled by Khmer residence and later by the Thais in the 1500s who named their small village Olive Town (Bang Makok).
-The River was eventually straighten to it’s current path by a canal allowing boats more easily travel to the Siamese capital of Ayutthaya 50 miles to the North.
-Olive Town (Bang Makok) only slowly grew as did a the community of working class Chinese immigrants on the Eastside of the River.
+The River was eventually straightened to its current path by a canal allowing boats more easily travel to the Siamese capital of Ayutthaya 50 miles to the North.
+Olive Town (Bang Makok) only slowly grew as did the community of working-class Chinese immigrants on the Eastside of the River.

 When the capital of Ayutthaya fell to the Burmese in 1767, General Taskin was inspired by Wat Arun to move the capital to Olive Town (Bang Makok).
 The General had just become King, called his new capitol Thornburi, and built his new capital right next to Wat Arun.
 The General’s reign only lasted 15 years as the Chakri dynasty took over in 1782 under King Rama I.

 One of King Rama’s 1st moves was to move the capital across the Choa Praya River to the East and build a huge Grand Palace complex modeled after the ancient capital of Ayutthaya.
 As he started his new capital called Rattanakosin, Rama had to convince the Chinese settlers in the area to move a couple miles South to the current Chinatown.
 Everything went pretty smooth and it laid the groundwork for what became the city of Bangkok (or Island City).
 To this day the Chakris are still the Royal Family figureheads although there is now elected President actually running the country.